Visser frames for sublogics of $\mathbf{IL}$: Introduction

-By using the completeness for $\CL$ with respect to simplified Veltman frames, Ignatiev~\cite{Ign91} also proved the arithmetical completeness for $\CL$\footnote{In his proof of the arithmetical completeness for $\CL$, it is sufficient to consider the completeness of simplified $\CL$-frames.}.
-Namely, he proved that $\CL$ is exactly the intersection of all logics of $\Gamma$-conservativity for suitable sets $\Gamma$.
-However, the author at least think that there is one fault in his proof.
-His proof is proceeded by embedding a counter simplified $\CL$-model $(W, R, S, \Vdash)$ obtained by his completeness theorem into arithmetic as in the proof of Solovay~\cite{Sol76}, where $W$ is an infinite set.
-Then, Ignatiev stated for each $x \in W$, finite set $X \subset W$, and modal formula $C$, the following relation is represented by a $\Delta_{0}$ formula:
+However, the authors at least think that there is one fault in his proof of Theorem \ref{ACT}.
+His proof is proceeded by embedding a counter $\CL$-Visser model $(W, R, S, \Vdash)$ obtained by his modal completeness theorem into arithmetic as in the proof of Solovay~\cite{Sol76}, where $W$ is an infinite set.
+Then, Ignatiev stated that for each $x \in W$, finite set $X \subseteq W$, and modal formula $C$, the following relation is represented by a $\Delta_{0}$ formula:

 However, since $W$ is an infinite set, the formula ``$\exists {z} \in W$" is not a $\Delta_{0}$ formula in general.
-In addition, the author at least think that this formula is not represented by $\Delta_{0}$ formula as long as we use his model.
-On the other hand, if $\CL$ has finite model property with respect to simplified Veltman frames, then the above formula is obviously represented by a $\Delta_{0}$ formula because $W$ is a finite set.
-Therefore, if Problem~\ref{P1} is affirmatively solved, then Ignatiev's proof is completely correct.
+In addition, the author at least think that this formula is not represented by any $\Delta_{0}$ formula as long as we use his model.
+On the other hand, if $\CL$ has the finite frame property with respect to Visser frames, then the above formula is obviously represented by a $\Delta_{0}$ formula because $W$ is a finite set.
+Therefore, if Problem~\ref{P1} is affirmatively solved, then Ignatiev's proof of Theorem \ref{ACT} is completely correct.

-Veltman semantics was also introduced for sublogics of $\IL$ other than $\CL$.
+Veltman semantics was also introduced for other sublogics of $\IL$ than $\CL$.
 Visser~\cite{Vis88} introduced \textit{$\IL^- \!$-frames} (or \textit{Veltman prestructures}) which are general notions of $\IL$-frames and $\CL$-frames.
 Kurahashi and Okawa~\cite{KO20} introduced the sublogic $\IL^-$ of $\IL$, and proved that $\IL^-$ is sound and complete with respect to the class of all finite $\IL^- \!$-frames.
 In~\cite{KO20}, several sublogics of $\IL$ were introduced by adding several axioms to $\IL^-$, and their completeness with respect to $\IL^- \!$-frames was investigated.

-In this context, we investigate finite model property with respect to simplified Veltman frames for the several sublogics of $\IL$.
-Table~\ref{Tab:FMP} summarizes soundness, completeness, and finite model property for these sublogics with respect to simplified Veltman frames obtained in this paper.
+In this context, we investigate finite frame property with respect to Visser frames for several sublogics of $\IL$.
+Table~\ref{Tab:FMP} summarizes the results obtained in this paper on the soundness and completeness, and the finite frame property of these sublogics with respect to Visser frames.
+In particular, Theorem \ref{SV2} answers Problem~\ref{P1} affirmatively.